Reviews You Can Rely On

 Conclusion

 This guide should help make your big mountain bike decision a little bit easier.
 Be sure to think through the process in its entirety.
 The most important thing about deciding which mountain bike to buy is to be realistic about your skills, goals, and where you ride.
 The above-mentioned list of bikes is the best of the best.
-Rest assured, OutdoorGearLab will keep buying, riding, and reviewing the best bikes in the industry to keep this list current.
+Rest assured, OutdoorGearLab will keep buying, riding, and reviewing the top bikes in the industry to keep this list current.

-Joshua Hutchens, Pat Donahue, and Kyle Smaine
+Joshua Hutchens, Jeremy Benson, Pat Donahue, and Kyle Smaine